Adsense Setup - Tips and Tricks for your Web Directory

 grace

-of six months, which means that no payments are due until six months
+period of six months, which means that no payments are due until six months

 after graduation or after the borrower becomes a less-than-half-time student